statistikat/chainSTAT/README.md

 <!-- badges: end -->

-chainSTAT is a small package that includes the functions needed to run the seasonal adjustment code for national accounts by Statistics Austria.
+`chainSTAT` is a small package that includes the functions needed to run the seasonal adjustment code for national accounts by Statistics Austria.
 The main objective are the chainlinking functions (using annual overlap).
+The functions are designed for the use in QNA but may be useful in other contexts as well.

 ## Installation